Restrictive Feeding Practices

 Research indicates that restrictive feeding may promote overeating.

-Most interestingly, these studies not only link restrictive feeding practices to weight gain, they also link a parent’s perception of their child’s weight to restrictive feeding.
+Most interestingly, these studies not only link food restriction to weight gain, they also link a parent’s perception of their child’s weight to restrictive feeding.

 In other words, if you think your child is “big,” eating too much, or gaining weight, you are more likely to be more controlling — and restrictive — with every little bite she eats.